zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 <h3 id="lambdas-exits-and-result-types">5.1.7 Lambdas, Exits, and Result Types</h3>

-Lambdas are modeled with LambdaExpression and Expression&lt;T&gt;.
+Lambdas are modeled with LambdaExpression and Expression\<T\>.
 The latter derives from the former, and the T is a delegate type.
 LambdaExpression.Type holds the same T, and there is a ReturnType property that holds the type of value the T delegate would return.
-All lambdas created by the factory methods are actually Expression&lt;T&gt;.
+All lambdas created by the factory methods are actually Expression\<T\>.
 LambdaExpression provides the general base type for code that needs to process any lambda, or if you need to make a lambda with a computed delegate type at runtime.
 LambdaExpression supports two Compile methods that return a delegate of type LambdaExpression.Type, which can be invoked dynamically at run time.

 Handling arbitrary returns or exits from lambdas has some interesting issues.
 Returns from a lambda can be arbitrarily deep in control constructs and blocks.
 Lexical exits represent a sort of non-local exit from nested control constructs.
 The expression that is the body of a lambda might have a particular type from the last sub expression it contains.
 Execution of the ET may never reach this last sub expression because of a Goto node.
 Even though we've added these sorts of control flow to ETs v2, they still keep the constraints ETs v1 had regarding LambdaExpression.Type and .Body.Type.